rodmarkun/SmolML/smolml/core/README.md

 **Backpropagation: Calculating Gradients Automatically**

 So, how do we get the gradients without doing the calculus ourselves?
-By calling the `.backward()` method on the final `Value` object (the one representing our overall loss, like y in the simple example).
+We achieve this by calling the `.backward()` method on the final `Value` object (this final `Value` is the one that will represent our overall **loss**).

-Here’s the process conceptually:
+Let's backpropagate the small example from just before:

 1. Start at the end (`y`).
 The gradient of `y` with respect to itself is 1.
 So, we set `y.grad = 1`.